5th Combat Communications Group

 The 5th Combat Communications Group is a specialized unit of the United States Air Force.
-The 5th Mob (referred to as such by its former designation as the 5th Mobile Communications Group) is currently based at Robins Air Force Base in Warner Robins, Georgia.
+The Fifth Mob (Note: Referred to as such by its former designation as the 5th Mobile Communications Group.) is based at Robins Air Force Base in Warner Robins, Georgia.
 Its current structure is made up of two active duty Combat Communications Squadrons (51st & 52d) and the 5th Combat Communications Support Squadron, which handles such activities as the group's Mobility Training Program (known as Mob School).

 Mission

 The 5th Combat Communications supports United States United States Air Forces Central Command and Joint Chiefs of Staff worldwide.
 It also responds to contingencies, emergencies and natural disasters.
 The group also deploys to a variety of sites around the southeastern United States during training exercises.
 It has participated in more than five hundred deployments to locations that include Iceland, Egypt, Ecuador, Panama, Virgin Islands, Wake Island, Somalia, Kenya, Bosnia, Saudi Arabia, Oman and Honduras in recent years.
 The unit has approximately 500 people and can be a self-supporting combat unit.
 The group can provide its own site security, electrical power and vehicle maintenance.
 The 5th has more than 100 of its members deployed to remote locations of the world at any given time in support of ongoing operations, typically for 180 days at a time.
 In addition, the group advises two Air National Guard Combat Communications Groups composed of more than 2,300 people in units throughout the Eastern U.S. from Maine to the Virgin Islands.

 The unit also participated in the ongoing war on drugs by supplying communications support, providing personnel and equipment which allows the Drug Enforcement Administration access to secure data and voice services from classified locations.